ChrisKidney/SlashRollBot-For-Discord-Public/README.md

 # SlashRollBot for Discord
-Discord bot that provides roll features similar to World of Warcraft's /roll command.
+Discord bot that provides roll features similar to World of Warcraft's /roll command, as well as standard dice rolling.

 # Commands
 WoW-Like: